riv-dev/code_checker/README.md

 ## Directions to run as a tool on the command line
-Install the tool by running the following on the command line.
+### Install the tool
+Run the following on the command line.
 It does not matter which folder you are in.
 ```bash
 gem install specific_install
 gem specific_install -l git://github.com/riv-dev/code_checker.git